2020-mccabe-vanderbilt-es140X/ES140X/instructions/set_up_your_computers_MacOS.md

 #### Linux and Windows (Windows Subsystem for Linux)
 0. For Windows users, make sure you have set up the Windows Subsystem for Linux (WSL) for your machine.
 If not, you can follow the instruction [here](#set-up windows-subsystems-for-linux).
-1. Go to this link https://docs.conda.io/en/latest/miniconda.html and select the correct installer for Python 3.8 with 32-bit or 64-bit depends on your computer (use this link if you are unsure https://itsfoss.com/32-bit-64-bit-ubuntu/)
+1. Go to this link https://docs.conda.io/en/latest/miniconda.html and select the **Linux** installer for Python 3.8 with 32-bit or 64-bit depends on your computer (use this link if you are unsure https://itsfoss.com/32-bit-64-bit-ubuntu/).
 2. Right click on the correct version and select “Copy link address”
 3. Open your terminal and download the file with the copied link
     `cd $HOME`